lightninglabs/pool/docs/README.md

 ## LND

-Note that Pool requires `lnd` to be built with **all of its subservers** and requires running at least `v0.11.1`.
+Note that Pool requires `lnd` to be built with **all of its subservers** and requires running at least `v0.12.0-beta` (`v0.13.3-beta` or later is recommended)..
 Download the latest [official release binary](https://github.com/lightningnetwork/lnd/releases/latest) or build `lnd` from source by following the [installation instructions](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md).
 If you choose to build `lnd` from source, use the following command to enable all the relevant subservers:

 ```text
 make install tags="signrpc walletrpc chainrpc invoicesrpc"